 Even if my T levels were low, I didn’t plan to take supplemental testosterone.
 That’s a dangerous path to follow.
-Relying on an external supply of any hormone is guaranteed to lower your body’s sensitivity to that hormone, boosting your need for the hormone even more.
+If you rely on an external supply of any hormone, that will lower your body’s sensitivity to that hormone, boosting your need for the hormone even more.
 I didn’t want to start that endless negative cycle.

 Instead, if my testosterone levels were low, I wanted to identify the weaknesses in my testosterone metabolism and address them through natural means.
 Because of all the overlapping metabolic pathways, perhaps I’d enjoy better blood pressure regulation as a result.

-Testosterone and other sex hormones can be measured in blood, but some believe a better alternative is saliva testing.
-Saliva and serum levels correlate strongly, and moreover, the testosterone in saliva is “free” testosterone, the chemically active version.
+Testosterone and other sex hormones can be measured in blood, a better alternative may be saliva testing.
+Saliva and serum levels correlate strongly, and more importantly, the testosterone in saliva is “free” testosterone, the chemically active version.
 Saliva is also simple to test.

 As you can see, my testosterone level of 23 pg/ml (that’s picograms per milliliter) is below the age-adjusted reference range of 30-118.
 But there’s more specific information available from these results.